Skip to main content

-Professor with nearly three decades of experience at a top-tier computer science research laboratory, specializing in randomized graph algorithms, minimum cut algorithms, and peer-to-peer distributed systems.
-This expert brings both deep academic expertise and practical industry experience, having served as a Research Scientist at a major technology company during its foundational years, contributing to content delivery network infrastructure and distributed systems design.
-Recognized with membership in a prestigious national academy and ACM Fellow status, this expert combines rigorous theoretical knowledge with real-world applications in networking, databases, and information systems.
+Professor of Computer Science with nearly three decades of experience specializing in randomized graph algorithms, minimum cut algorithms, and peer-to-peer distributed systems architecture.
+This expert combines deep academic expertise in networking, databases, and information systems with substantial practical industry experience in content delivery network infrastructure and distributed systems design.
+Recognized as an ACM Fellow and member of a prestigious national academy, this expert brings rigorous theoretical knowledge and real-world applications to complex technical litigation matters.

 Formal Education

-• Ph.D. in Computer Science from a top-tier research university
+• Ph.D. in Computer Science from Stanford University

-• Certificate of Advanced Study in Mathematics from a leading research university
+• Certificate of Advanced Study in Mathematics from Cambridge University

-• B.A. summa cum laude in Computer Science and Physics from a prestigious research university
+• B.A. summa cum laude in Computer Science and Physics from Harvard University

 Career Highlights